 Why is the Electric Water Heater Not Working – Potential Factors?

-If your electric water heater is not working correctly, several potential factors may exist.
+Several potential factors may exist if your electric water heater is malfunctioning.
 Some of the most common reasons for a malfunctioning electric water heater include the following:

 ● Power Supply Issues